 While the Yoga 730 is overall well built, it’s not as well finished.
 I’m not a big fan of the sharp edges and corners, nor of the uneven connection between the bottom panel and the sides, which leaves some unpolished sharp bits towards the front and back corners.
 The inner front lip is sharp as well, to the point where it’s going to leave its marks on your wrists if you’re using the laptop on a smaller desk, without ample arm support.

 This aside, as well as the fact that the rubber feet on the bottom are made of hard plastic and don’t offer a lot of grip, this is a fairly practical computer.
-The screen is hold in place by two sturdy hinges and can be operated with a single hand.
+The screen is held in place by two sturdy hinges and can be operated with a single hand.
 Since the Yoga is a convertible, the screen rotates to 360 degrees and you can use the device as a regular notebook, as a tablet, or as something in between.
 Of course, at 4+ lbs, this is not the kind of tablet you can easily hold with your hands, not even when gripped from the hefty chin beneath the screen, but I’d reckon some of you might have a good use for it in this mode.

 As far as cooling goes, fresh air is sucked in through the grill on the bottom and then pushed out by two fans through the cuts on the back-edge, away from the user.
-This is a simple and pretty much fault-less design.
+This is a simple and pretty much faultless design.

-Lenovo didn’t skim (much) on the IO either, and this laptop gets two USB-A slots, an USB-C slot with Thunderbolt 3 (only 2x PCIe lanes), as well as an HDMI 2.0 connector for video output, unlike the Yoga 720 predecessor.
+Lenovo didn’t skim (much) on the IO either, and this laptop gets two USB-A slots, a USB-C slot with Thunderbolt 3 (only 2x PCIe lanes), as well as an HDMI 2.0 connector for video output, unlike the Yoga 720 predecessor.
 There’s still no card-reader though.

 Keyboard and trackpad